-Subject to adjustments as provided for under the Equity Incentive Plan, the maximum number of shares of the Company available for issuance under the Equity Incentive Plan will not exceed 10% of the Company's issued and outstanding shares from time to time.
-As of the Record Date, there were

-45,845,000 shares reserved for issuance pursuant to options granted under the Stock Option Plan, which represents 6.96% of the outstanding shares.
-Assuming the Equity Incentive Plan is approved by Shareholders at the Meeting, the Company will have an additional 20,024,648 shares currently available for issue under the Equity Incentive Plan, representing 3.04% of the outstanding shares.
+Subject to adjustments as provided for under the Omnibus Plan, the maximum number of shares of the Company available for issuance under the Omnibus Plan and any other share compensation arrangement, including the Prior Option Plan and the Goldsource Option Plan (each of which is inactive and solely remains in place to govern the legacy awards that remain outstanding thereunder), will not exceed 10% of the Company's issued and outstanding shares from time to time.
+As of the Record Date, there were 2,138,250 shares reserved for issuance pursuant to Awards granted under the Omnibus Plan, which represents 2.7% of the outstanding shares and 1,694,502 shares reserved for issuance pursuant to awards granted under the Prior Option Plan which represents 2.2% of the outstanding shares, and 1,025,750 shares reserved for issuance pursuant to awards granted under the Goldsource Option Plan (as adjusted under the Goldsource Acquisition), which represent 1.3% of the outstanding shares, for a combined total of 4,858,502 outstanding shares reserved under all equity incentive plans, which represents 6.2% of the outstanding shares.
+There is an additional 3,018,319 shares currently available for issue under the Omnibus Plan, representing 3.8% of the outstanding shares.

-The Equity Incentive Plan is considered to be an "evergreen" plan as shares of the Company covered by Awards which have been exercised or settled, as applicable, and Awards which expire or are forfeited, surrendered, cancelled or otherwise terminated or lapse for any reason without having been exercised, will be available for subsequent grant under the Equity Incentive Plan and the number of Awards that may be granted under the Equity Incentive Plan increases if the total number of issued and outstanding shares of the Company increases.
+The Omnibus Plan is considered to be an "evergreen" plan as shares of the Company covered by Awards which have been exercised or settled, as applicable, and Awards which expire or are forfeited, surrendered, cancelled or otherwise terminated or lapse for any reason without having been exercised, will be available for subsequent grant under the Omnibus Plan and the number of Awards that may be granted under the Omnibus Plan increases if the total number of issued and outstanding shares of the Company increases.